How investing in UX will save you money and time

 The Systems Sciences Institute at IBM has reported that “the cost to fix an error found after product release was four to five times as much as one uncovered during design, and up to 100 times more than one identified in the maintenance phase.”
 If we apply a conservative factor of 4 when changes are implemented late in the process, we are talking about the total cost of 32.000€.

 Now, if we use our first premise, which says that UX reduces the time developers need to fix a product by up to 50%, we are talking about cost savings of up to 16.000€ in product development as compared to fixing changes late in the process without employing UX.

-With UX, less changes need to be made, significantly reducing costs.
+With UX, fewer changes need to be made, thus significantly reducing costs.

 Once the broader research is done (1), the research outcomes and findings usually feed into a more focused cycle (2).
 The goal at this stage is to understand if the assumed problems in the beginning (1) are real, and, if so, to identify linked conditions and prerequisites.